Coney Island: Resort development

 Simultaneously, wealthy banker Austin Corbin was developing adjacent Manhattan Beach after being interested in the area during a trip to the beach to heal his sick son.
 Corbin, who worked on Wall Street and had many railroad investments, built the New York and Manhattan Beach Railway for his two luxury shoreline hotels.
 These hotels were used by the wealthy upper class, who would not go to Brighton Beach because of its proximity to Coney Island.
 The 150-room Manhattan Beach Hotel—which was designed by J. Pickering Putnam and contained restaurants, ballrooms, and shops—was opened for business in July 1877 at a ceremony presided over by President Ulysses S. Grant.
 The similarly prodigal Oriental Hotel, which hosted rooms for wealthy families staying for extended periods, was opened in August 1880.

-Andrew R. Culver, president of the Prospect Park and Coney Island Railroad, had built the Culver Line steam railway to West Brighton in 1875, before Corbin and Engeman had even built their railroads.
+Andrew Culver, president of the Prospect Park and Coney Island Railroad, had built the Culver Line steam railway to West Brighton in 1875, before Corbin and Engeman had even built their railroads.
 For 35 cents, one could ride the Prospect Park & Coney Island Railroad to the Culver Depot terminal at Surf Avenue.
 Across the street from the terminal, the 300 ft Iron Tower (also known as the Centennial Observatory), bought from the 1876 Philadelphia Exposition, provided patrons with a bird's-eye view of the coast.
 The nearby "Camera Obscura" similarly used mirrors and lens to provide a panoramic view of the area.
 Coney Island became a major resort destination after the Civil War as excursion railroads and the Coney Island & Brooklyn Railroad streetcar line reached the area in the 1860s and 1870s, followed by the Iron Steamboat Company ferry to Manhattan in 1881.

 The 150-suite Cable Hotel was built nearby in 1875.
 Next to it, on a 12 acre piece of land leased by James Voorhies, maitre d' Paul Bauer built the western peninsula's largest hotel, which opened in 1876.
 By the turn of the century, Victorian hotels, private bathhouses, and vaudeville theaters were a common sight on Coney Island.
 The three resort areas—Brighton Beach, Manhattan Beach and West Brighton—competed with each other for clientele.
 By the early 1900s, West Brighton had gradually become the most popular destination, and as such, became associated with the lively amusement area of Coney Island.

 In the 1890s, Norton's Point on the western side of Coney Island was developed into Sea Gate, a gated summer community that catered mainly to the wealthy.
 A private yacht carried visitors directly from the Battery at the southern tip of Manhattan Island.
 Notable tenants within the community included the Atlantic Yacht Club, which built a colonial style house along the waterfront.